 What happens if I use a managing agent? – You need to ensure that the management contract clearly specifies who is responsible for arranging maintenance and safety checks and keeping records.

 What if my property is sub-let? – You, the landlord, may retain duties which overlap with those now acquired by the person subletting.
-In these cases close co-operation and clear allocation of duties needs to be agreed in the lease to ensure full compliance with the regulations.
+In these cases, close co-operation and clear allocation of duties need to be agreed in the lease to ensure full compliance with the regulations.

 How do I gain access to the premises for safety checks and maintenance – You need to give your tenants at least 24 hours notice, preferably a weeks notice, that a Gas Safe Registered Engineer will be calling.
 This notice should also be given in writing.